MonashDataFluency/Power_BI/docs/03-plotting.md

 <img src="figures/ch03/format.png" width="60%" style="display: block; margin: auto;" />

 The options available will be different for each visualization.
 Using these options will greatly increase the engagement and understanding of your visuals.
+Let's go and change the names of all the other visuals to something more meaningful.

 ### Challenge 3: Scatter Plot {.challenge -}
 Let's say you think there might be a correlation between GDP per capita and life expectancy.
 Try creating a scatter plot showing the comparison between these two value split by region.